awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 You can develop a web application that tracks and reports on work items by using the following AWS services:

 + DynamoDB to store the data
++ Amazon Simple Email Service to send email messages
++ AWS Elastic Beanstalk to host the application

-+ Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)
+**Note**: The AWS SDK for Java SDK version 2 is used to access Amazon SES and DynamoDB.
-+ AWS Elastic Beanstalk

 The application you create is named *DynamoDB Item Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
 It’s a secure web application that requires a user to log into the application.
 For more information, see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).